-- (1) Audit fees were for professional services for the audit of our annual financial statements and reviews of our unaudited interim financial statements.
-Audit-related fees were for our short form base shelf prospectus (in 2019), as well as services provided in connection with securities, statutory and regulatory filings or engagements paid to KPMG LLP. - (2) Tax Fees were for professional services for compliance services paid to KPMG LLP.
+- (1) Audit fees were for professional services for the audit of our annual financial statements and reviews of our unaudited interim financial statements. - (2) Tax Fees were for professional services for compliance services paid to KPMG LLP.

 Cease Trade Orders, Bankruptcies, Penalties or Sanctions